• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 12. Special Permits

-In certain instances, additional permits may be required, including health, safety, or specific standards permits.
-These permits must be obtained from relevant authorities and submitted to customs.
+In certain cases, additional permits such as health, safety, or specific standard approvals may be required.
+These permits must be obtained from relevant organizations and submitted to customs.

 13. Business Card